Xiao-MoMi/Custom-Crops/README.md

 Watering can also has its max storage and range.
 1x1 1x3 3x3 and even 9x99 is supported!

 ### OverWeight
-If configurated, crops will still absorb water every day and have a very little chance to be OverWeight(gigantic) before it's dead.
+If configurated, crops will still absorb water every day and have a very little chance to be OverWeight(gigantic) before it's dead.\
+I prefer the Stardrew Valley method but you can also set it to golden crops like OriginRealms.
+It's up to you.

 ### Quality
 Crops have three qualities, if you don't want this feature just disable it in config.